Hitler Can Be Described As A Fanatical Despot Because He

 The Foundations of Fanaticism: Ideology and Propaganda

 Hitler's fanaticism stemmed from a deeply ingrained and profoundly dangerous ideology.
 His beliefs, outlined in Mein Kampf, were a potent cocktail of extreme nationalism, antisemitism, racial supremacy, and a vision of a powerful, expansionist German Reich.
-This wasn't merely political philosophy; it was a quasi-religious faith, demanding absolute devotion and unwavering loyalty.
+Now, this wasn't merely political philosophy; it was a quasi-religious faith, demanding absolute devotion and unwavering loyalty.
 This fervent belief system fueled his actions and justified his atrocities in his own mind and to his followers.

 Ruthless Consolidation of Power: The Methods of a Despot